 - Location: Campania Countryside

-- Top Tip: If you’re looking for a shorter route than The Path of the Gods, there is a popular route (only 90 mins) taking you from Sorrento’s Piazza Tasso to Massa Lubrense.
+- Top Tip: If you’re looking for a shorter route than The Path of the Gods, a popular route (only 90 mins) takes you from Sorrento’s Piazza Tasso to Massa Lubrense.

 Watersports on the Bay of Naples